Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information and concepts:

-The course now moves on to practical exercises based on concepts learned earlier.
-The first exercise involves sorting a list using merge sort with steps shown for reference.
-Most programming languages have built-in sorting functions, making it unnecessary to implement algorithms.
-To explore this further, try finding the algorithm used in Java or Python.
-In another exercise, students are asked to apply the Gale-Shapley algorithm to find stable matches between nurses and hospitals.
-The initial list of preferences is provided for one set of nurses and hospitals, followed by a second list with different preferences.
-The Gale-Shapley algorithm is used to determine the most stable match based on the given lists.
-Students are encouraged to engage with these exercises as they provide an opportunity to test their knowledge and identify areas that require further study.
+The week 18 exercises are optional but strongly recommended to test knowledge and identify areas for additional study.
+The first exercise involves sorting a list using merge sort, with all steps provided.
+Most programming languages do not require implementing sorting algorithms due to built-in functions; try Java or Python to find the algorithm used.
+The second exercise requires finding the stable match between nurses and hospitals using the Gale-Shapley algorithm with a given list of preferences.
+The first list of preferences is: { NKem (N), Elena (E), Fatima (F)} and {Whittington (W), Royal Free (R), Highgate (H)}, with corresponding preferences.
+The third exercise involves solving the problem again with a different list of preferences.
+To complete these exercises, allocate 1 hour and 30 minutes to reading, 10 minutes for hints and tips, and another 10 minutes for discussion and video conclusion.

 ---